AtlasLioness/Daily-Habit-Tracker-ALX-Project/README.md

-Here’s a template for your app’s `README.md` file that you can modify as needed:

----

 # Dailio - Your Daily Habit Tracker

 **Dailio** is an intuitive and simple-to-use habit tracker that helps you track, manage, and achieve your daily goals.
 Whether you want to form new habits or break old ones, Dailio provides a seamless and motivating experience to stay on top of your daily tasks.